PIM, the ultimate solution in a multi-brand context

 Organising the work of the teams

-Once the collection of supplier information has been automated, it is time to consider their enrichment and the organization of the work between the different marketing, product or e-commerce teams.
-However, a multi-brand context generally means teams split by brand, or even by product, sometimes followed at group level by departments which are themselves multi-brand.
-The advantage of PIM is that it allows you to manage user rights according to the needs of each entity: for example, an employee can be given editing rights to enrich only the products of his or her brand, but will be able to view all the other product sheets to draw inspiration from them.
-The administrator, on the other hand, will have access to the validation of all the content of the brands he manages.
-This way, each brand can keep its own processes and organization, while ensuring the overall consistency of the content produced at the group level.
+Once the collection of supplier information has been automated, it's time to consider enrichment and organization of work between the various marketing, product and e-commerce teams.
+In a multi-brand context, teams are generally split up by brand, or even by product, sometimes followed at group level by departments which are themselves multi-brand.
+The advantage of PIM here is that it enables user rights to be managed according to the needs of each entity: an employee, for example, may be given editing rights to enrich only the products of his or her brand, but will be able to view all other product sheets for inspiration.
+The administrator, on the other hand, will have access to the validation of all content for the brands he manages.
+In this way, each brand can retain its own processes and organization, while ensuring the overall consistency of content produced at group level.

 Create a multi-brand dashboard

-Content is integrated, each team is assigned its own work: it's time to start monitoring!
-To monitor the status and progress of your content production at a global level, a complete and clear dashboard is the key.
-Thanks to PIM, you can define your own dashboard with, for example, a "common core" of indicators shared by all the brands while maintaining specific indicators according to the needs of each of them (practical or even essential when the sectors or the end customers diverge).
+Content is integrated, each team is assigned its own workload: it's time to start monitoring!
+A clear, comprehensive dashboard is the key to keeping track of the status and progress of your content publishing at a global level.
+Thanks to PIM, you can define your own dashboard with, for example, a "common core" of indicators shared by all brands, while retaining specific indicators according to each brand's needs (practical or even essential when sectors or end-customers diverge).

 Monitoring the quality of product data, anticipating deadlines and organising the day-to-day work of your teams becomes easier.
 Reports can be viewed by brand, country, distribution channel and even by cross criteria (by country by brand).
 At a glance, you and your employees know exactly where you stand!